Attorney Steve® Copyright Essentials - Copyrighting architectural plans and drawings. Protect your intellectual property!!

 On the copyright infringement claim, the district court concluded Savant had not shown that the Anders Plan included any protectable content.
 The court also concluded the contributory copyright infringement and civil conspiracy claims failed because they were dependent on the copyright infringement claim.
 Finally, the court granted summary judgment on the trade dress infringement claim because Plaintiff “offered insufficient evidence of (1) inherent distinctiveness or secondary meaning and (2) a likelihood of confusion.”

-Attorney Steve Tip: A Plaintiff normally must bear the BURDEN OF PROOF.
+Attorney Steve Tip: In a civil case, the Plaintiff normally must bear the BURDEN OF PROOF

 Plaintiff appealed the grant of summary judgment on copyright infringement, contributory copyright infringement, civil conspiracy, and trade dress infringement.
 The appeal was heard by the United States Court of Appeals for the Tenth Circuit who affirmed.